Laura Stachel: Career

 Her husband, Hal Aronson, was creating solar education programs in the San Francisco Bay area.
 She asked if he could design a system that would target areas of the Nigerian hospital most important for maternal health.
 The solar electric system he created for the maternity ward, labor room, operating theater, and laboratory, helped the hospital achieve a 70% drop in maternal mortality the next year.
 Surrounding clinics began to ask for solar power, and Hal designed solar power for ob/gyn clinics in the developing world.
 Aronson designed a system the size of a suitcase to allow Laura to transport these to Africa.
 The Solar Suitcase had solar panels to be removed and mounted on the roof, a charge controller, a 12-volt battery, LED lights, and multiple outlets; the "Solar Suitcase" was eventually further developed to include phone chargers, a fetal monitor, and customized long-lasting LED lights.
 Stachel brought the first one back to Nigeria in 2009 and the clinic asked to keep it.
 Hal and Laura received further help from an engineer, Brent Moellenberg, and support from Bay area solar companies Everbright Solar and Holly Solar Products, to perfect the design and work out the manufacturing.

-The couple established a nonprofit, We Care Solar (formally WE CARE — an acronym for Women's Emergency Communication and Reliable Electricity), and it received its IRS nonprofit ruling in 2011.
+The couple established a nonprofit, We Care Solar (formerly WE CARE — an acronym for Women's Emergency Communication and Reliable Electricity), and it received its IRS nonprofit ruling in 2011.
 The couple at first built the solar devices in their garage and backyard.
 They sought ways to fund it; Stachel competed in a technology for social good competition in 2009, earning only an "honorable mention," but one of the judges connected them with the Blum Center for Developing Economies at UC Berkeley which provided the nonprofit with office space and financial support.

 In 2010 the nonprofit received an order from WHO for 20 devices in clinics in Liberia, and received a grant from the MacArthur Foundation, allowing them pilot Solar Suitcases in Nigeria and Uganda and to hire an engineer.
-Stachel entered several more social entrepreneurship business competitions and received mentoring and scholarships to understand how to run nonprofit.
+Stachel entered several more social entrepreneurship business competitions and received mentoring and scholarships to understand how to run a nonprofit.
 Over the next few years, We Care Solar built a team of finance, programmatic, and engineering staff.
 They launched the Light Every Birth initiative in 2017, calling upon governments, UN agencies, and international NGOs to ensure that every woman can access safe childbirth in a facility equipped with clean, reliable energy.
 By 2021, according to Stachel, there were more than 6,500 Solar Suitcases installed in more than 20 countries, and We Care Solar had worked with 75 other NGOs and UN agencies to serve more than 8.9 million mothers and newborns.